arif-hanif/bimsync4Revit/README.md

 ### The (not so) easy way

-You install bimsync® just like any other Revit add-in, by copying the add-in manifest ("bimsync.addin"), the assembly DLL ("bimsync.dll"), its dependancy (here, "RestSharp.dll") and the associated help files ("bimsyncHelp.html" and the "bimsyncHelp_Files" folder) to the Revit Add-Ins folder (%APPDATA%\Autodesk\Revit\Addins\2018).
+You install bimsync® just [like any other Revit add-in](http://help.autodesk.com/view/RVT/2018/ENU/?guid=GUID-4FFDB03E-6936-417C-9772-8FC258A261F7), by copying the add-in manifest ("bimsync.addin"), the assembly DLL ("bimsync.dll"), its dependancy (here, "RestSharp.dll") and the associated help files ("bimsyncHelp.html" and the "bimsyncHelp_Files" folder) to the Revit Add-Ins folder (%APPDATA%\Autodesk\Revit\Addins\2018).

 If you specify the full DLL pathname in the add-in manifest, it can also be located elsewhere.
 However, this DLL, its dependanties and help files must be locted in the same folder.

-Futhermore, the Visual Studio solution contain all the necessary post-build scripts to copy these file into appropriates folders.
+Futhermore, the Visual Studio solution contain all the necessary post-build scripts to copy these files into appropriates folders.

 ## Built With